Mohamed Lahouaiej-Bouhlel: Money transfer

-Just days before the attack, Lahouaiej-Bouhlel sent €97,000 – €100,000 to his family in Tunisia.
+Just days before the attack, Lahouaiej-Bouhlel sent €97,000 – €100,000 to relatives in Tunisia.

 Suspected affiliations

 The newspaper Nice-Matin published an interview with an eyewitness who recounted hearing "Allahu Akbar" ("God is greatest") during the attack from his balcony, with similar reports being circulated by other news organizations and on social media.
 Officials have not confirmed these reports, while the BBC has characterised the claim that this can be heard on a video as a false social media rumour.

 A French prosecutor claimed that the attack "bore the hallmarks of jihadist terrorism."
 However, a preliminary investigation by French officials has not connected Lahouaiej-Bouhlel to any international terror groups.
 Amaq News Agency, an online presence said to be affiliated with the Islamic State of Iraq and the Levant (ISIL), called Lahouaiej-Bouhlel "one of the soldiers of Islamic State."
 It cited a "security source" which said Lahouaiej-Bouhlel "carried out the operation in response to calls to target nationals of states that are part of the coalition fighting Islamic State".

 Lahouaiej-Bouhlel was not known by Tunisian authorities to have been involved in any terrorism activities on Tunisian soil.
 His name was not in the French database of suspected Islamic militants.
 According to a cousin of Lahouaiej-Bouhlel's wife, Lahouaiej-Bouhlel was not a religious person and did not attend a mosque.
 The Guardian noted that his lack of religious piety is typical for the French and Belgian subjects involved in terrorist rampages earlier in 2016.

 French Prime Minister Manuel Valls proclaimed that Lahouaiej-Bouhlel was "probably linked to radical Islam in one way or another", and put the attack in the context of a "war" against terrorism and "extremist" Islam both outside and within France.
 This allegation was initially cautioned by the French Interior Minister Bernard Cazeneuve, who said "We have an individual who was not known to intelligence services for activities linked to radical Islam" and who could not confirm Lahouaiej-Bouhlel's motives were linked to radical jihadism.
 The next day, Cazeneuve said "It seems that he [Lahouaiej-Bouhlel] radicalized himself very quickly," early investigations had found.

 Bouhlel's uncle, Sadok Bouhlel, stated his nephew was indoctrinated about two weeks prior to the attack by an Algerian member of the Islamic State group in Nice.
-According to authorities, Bouhlel watched many ISIS beheading videos and researched in depth Omar Mateen, perpetrator of the Orlando nightclub shooting.
+According to authorities, Bouhlel watched many ISIS beheading videos and did in-depth research on Omar Mateen, perpetrator of the Orlando nightclub shooting.